Kong/docs.konghq.com/app/konnect/runtime-manager/kic.md

 ---
-title: Kong Ingress Controller Integration
+title: Kong Ingress Controller for K8 Association
 content_type: explanation
 beta: true
 ---

-You can use native Kubernetes resources to configure your clusters in {{site.konnect_short_name}} by integrating your Kong Ingress Controller (KIC) deployment with {{site.konnect_short_name}}.
+You can use native Kubernetes resources to configure your clusters in {{site.konnect_short_name}} by associating your Kong Ingress Controller for K8 (KIC) deployment with {{site.konnect_short_name}}.
 This setup is ideal for organizations who want to manage gateways in {{site.konnect_short_name}} through native Kubernetes resources without having to use a hybrid deployment model.

 ## About KIC in {{site.konnect_short_name}}